TheThingsIndustries/lorawan-stack-docs/doc/content/devices/models/seeed-E5/_index.md

 After configuring your device, click the **Register end device** button.

-Now your device is registered, but we still need to connect it to {{% tts %}}.
-To do so type the following AT commmands:
+Now the device is configured, but we still need to connect it to {{% tts %}}.
+To do so type the following AT commands:

 ```
 // If you are using US915